 The Planned Development project proposes demolishing the existing bowling alley and parking lot to construct six townhome condominium buildings totaling 39 units.
 The units range in size from approximately 1,703 square feet to 2,254 square feet in floor area.
-Six of the units will be affordable per the Inclusionary Housing Requirement (Zoning Code Chapter 6.04).
+Six of the units will be designated affordable as per the City's Inclusionary Housing Requirements (Zoning Code Chapter 6.04).
 Four of the units will be ADA accessible per the Building Code.
 The total lot coverage for the buildings is 32% of the lot and the total floor area ratio is 0.74.

-- Density.
-The density is proposed at 17 units per acre. - Height.
-All of the proposed buildings are three stories tall and have a height of 37'-6" at the ridge and an eave height of 27'-3". - Building Design / Architecture.
+Density.
+The density is proposed at 17 units per acre.

+Height.
+All of the proposed buildings are three stories tall and have a height of 37'-6" at the ridge and an eave height of 27'-3".

+Building Design / Architecture.
 The development proposes a contemporary architectural style, with changes in plane, rooflines, and balconies/decks.
 The buildings have shades of neutral colors as primary colors, with contrasting color provided for accents.
-Proposed materials include horizontal lap siding, stucco, metal garage doors, and concrete tile roof. - Floor Plan.
-The development is comprised of 12 two-bedroom units (31%) and 27 fourbedroom units (69%), with an average floor area of 1,808 square feet.
-The two-bedroom units will have: a two-car garage, den/office, and patio porch on the ground floor; Kitchen, great room, half bathroom, and balcony/deck on the second floor; and Bedrooms, bathrooms, and laundry on the third floor.
-The four-bedroom units will have: a two-car garage, bedroom, and bathroom on the ground floor; Kitchen, great room, half bathroom, and balcony/deck on the second floor; and Bedrooms, bathrooms, and laundry on the third floor.
-The balcony/deck vary in size from 77 square feet to 100 square feet.
+Proposed materials include horizontal lap siding, stucco, metal garage doors, and concrete tile roof.

+Floor Plan.
+The development is comprised of 12 two-bedroom units (31%) and 27 four-bedroom units (69%), with an average floor area of 1,808 square feet.
+The two-bedroom units will have: a two-car garage, den/office, and patio porch on the ground floor; kitchen, great room, half bathroom, and balcony/deck on the second floor; and bedrooms, bathrooms, and laundry on the third floor.
+The four-bedroom units will have: a two-car garage, bedroom, and bathroom on the ground floor; kitchen, great room, half bathroom, and balcony/deck on the second floor; and balcony/deck on the second floor; kitchen, great room, half bathroom, and balcony/deck on the second floor; and balcony, and bathroom on the ground floor; kitchen, great room, half bathroom, and balcony/decks vary in size from 77 square feet to 100 square feet.
 Waste, recycling, and compost bins will be stored in the attached two-car, side-by-side garages for each unit.
 Each garage will have EV charging capabilities.

-- Parking and Circulation.
+Parking and Circulation.
 The driveway access to the site will be through the existing driveway location on the eastern side of the property.
-Three streets will provide access and circulation onsite.
+Three streets will provide access and circulation on-site.
+The project complies with the parking requirements of the Zoning Code.
 A total of 17 guest parking spaces will be provided on site.
 Three of the guest parking spaces will have EV charging capabilities.
-In addition, there are two on-street parking spaces proposed directly in front of the development on Manor Boulevard. - Landscaping.
-The proposal provides landscaping along the frontage, sides, and through the property with new trees, shrubs, vines, grass/sedge, and ground cover.
+In addition, there are two on-street parking spaces proposed directly in front of the development on Manor Boulevard.

+Landscaping.
+The proposal provides new landscaping along the frontage and all common areas with new trees, shrubs, vines, grass/sedge, and ground cover.
 The total landscaped area will be 10,672 square feet, approximately 10.7% of the site.
 The project provides two street trees and proposes adding 111 new trees to the site.
 A stormwater treatment/bioretention area of 2,628 square feet is proposed.
-New walls and fencing are proposed along the perimeter of the site. - On-Site Amenities.
+New walls and fencing are proposed along the perimeter of the site.

+On-Site Amenities.
 A common open space of approximately 699 square feet is proposed in the middle of the project site.
 The common area will have chairs and tables for use by the residents.
 A 48" wide trail is proposed to link the site from Manor Boulevard to the middle interior of the property.
 Four bike lockers will be provided on site.
 Common mailboxes will be provided near the middle of the site.

-STAFF ANALYSIS
+ANALYSIS